 Unscripted Joe Biden, as we have all come to realize, is must-watch TV.
 When the presumptive Democrat Presidential candidate speaks off-the-cuff, his message regularly goes off the rails.
-We all anticipate Biden will say something , , or even during interviews and live appearances, but we are often still shocked by what comes out of his mouth.
+We all anticipate Biden will say something odd, confusing, or even incomprehensible during interviews and live appearances, but we are often still shocked by what comes out of his mouth.

 On Monday, June 1, he upped the ante by not just saying something strange, but something potentially dangerous.